menu

 That was the entire process in a nutshell.
 I know this is more complicated, but you will understand it better once you see it in action.
 You might wonder why this thing is even used.
 Well, this provides a lot of security in mitigating things like CSRF and authorization injection attacks.
 In injection attacks, the attacker attempts to inject a stolen authorization code into the attacker's session with the client.

 Well, that's it.
 I won't complicate this any further because we don't need to understand this in-depth to conduct this attack.
-Alright, with that sorted, let's move on to the next section.
+With that sorted, let's move on to the next section.

 Finally!!
 Let's get into the fun stuff now.
-We will manually trace the entire flow one by one in Burp Suite and try to derive an access token without using the application help at all.
+We will manually trace the entire flow one by one in Burp Suite and try to derive an access token without using the application's help.
 Alright, let's dive in!

 First, we need to make the first request to the OAuth server.
 This request contains the user's OTP, phone number, etc. Let's see how it looks after we send that information via Burp.

-We have the first request and response to it too.
+We have the first request and response to it, too.
 Ignore the response for now.
 I'll explain that in a minute, but first, let's look at the request.
-So we set the phone number as something (Of course, I won't display the number!), and the OTP is set to "4005".
-I generated a brand new code_challange and code_verifier using the script I showed you before and substituted the value of code_challenge here.
+We set the phone number to something (of course, I won't display the number!), and the OTP is set to "4005."
+Using the script I showed you before, I generated a brand new code_challange and code_verifier and substituted the value of code_challenge here.

 The login_challenge is an identifier that the OAuth server uses to fetch important information about the request.
-Behind the scenes, this is used to communicate to the app servers for verifying information.
-That's all this thing is.
-Nothing complicated.
+Behind the scenes, it communicates with the app servers to verify information.
+That's all this is—nothing complicated.

-Once we have the first request done, let's make the second request to get something known as a consent_challenge.
+Once we have completed the first request, we will make the second request to obtain a consent challenge.

-Once the request goes through, we get a 302 status code again, but this time we have something known as a "consent_challenge."
-The consent challenge stage is where you see this message on your screen saying, "Hey, this app needs access to your google drive and can read, write and modify files on your drive.
+Once the request goes through, we get a 302 status code again, but this time, we have something known as a "consent_challenge."
+In the consent challenge stage, you see this message on your screen: "Hey, this app needs access to your Google Drive and can read, write, and modify files on your drive.
 Do you want to allow this access?"
 You can see this image in the OAuth Working section of this blog.

 You might notice one more thing in this entire process: the two cookies named "oauth2_authentication_csrf" and "oauth2_consent_csrf" in the response.
-Looking at the names themselves, I am sure you know what these are used for.
+Looking at the names, I am sure you know what these are used for.
 These are CSRF (Cross-Site Request Forgery) tokens presented as cookies.
-We need to substitute these two cookies in the subsequent request too, in order to execute the OAuth flow properly.
+We need to substitute these two cookies in the subsequent request to execute the OAuth flow properly.

-Once this is done, we have two more steps to complete the entire flow and get the access token.
-Let's look at the third request we need to make after acquiring the consent challenge value.
+Once this is done, we have two more steps to complete the entire flow and obtain the access token.
+Let's examine the third request we need to make after acquiring the consent challenge value.

-Here we can finally see the code!
+Here, we can finally see the code!
 This is a good sign.
 It means we are close to our final process.
-If you pay attention to the request tab, we only changed login_verifier to consent_verifier and substituted the value of it to the previously acquired value of consent challenge.
-Sending the request, we got something different this time.
+If you pay attention to the request tab, we only changed login_verifier to consent_verifier and substituted its value for the previously acquired value of the consent challenge.
+When we sent the request, we got something different this time.

-Basically, this is calling an exposed intent or a service registered in the android native code, and that service does further processing of the request.
-Well, since we aren't operating via the application, we won't need this, but the code part of the response is what interests us.
-This is the authorization code.
-This is what we need to exchange to the token endpoint to actually get an access token.
-So the next request will be the final request to acquire the access token.
+Basically, this calls an exposed intent or a service registered in the Android native code, which processes the request further.
+Since we aren't operating via the application, we won't need this, but we are interested in the code part of the response.
+This is the authorization code, which we need to exchange with the token endpoint to actually get an access token.
+So, the next request will be the final request to acquire the access token.

 This should be the final nail in the coffin to complete this entire process.
 Before sending the request, I want to show how this request differs from others.
-If you look at the route, which is "/oauth2/token" it is different from the others we worked with.
-If you look at the parameters of the request, you will find that there are far less parameters than the previous ones.
+The route, "/oauth2/token," is different from the others we worked with.
+The request has far fewer parameters than the previous ones.

-But the most important ones in this request are the code_verifier and code parameters.
-The code_verifier is the one we created in the PKCE script.
-The code is the one we got in response to the previous step.
+However, the most important parts of this request are the code_verifier and code parameters.
+The code_verifier is the one we created in the PKCE script, and the code is the one we received in response to the previous step.
 This is a crucial step.

 In the PKCE section of this blog, I mentioned how the OAuth server takes the code_verifier value, hashes the value with SHA256, and then matches it with the code_challenge value sent in the previous requests.

-Anyways, if we send this request and if everything goes well, we should be getting a response with the access token.
-Alright, let's send the request and see if we get it.
+Anyways, if we send this request and everything goes well, we should get a response with the access token.
+All right, let's send the request and see if we get it.
 Finger Crossed 🤞🤞😧

 And yes, we finally got the token.
 YAYYYYYY!!!!! 🤩🤩🤩🎉.
 That's it.
-We got the response containing the entire access token and a refresh token.
-We were successfully able to complete the entire OAuth flow.
+We received the response containing the entire access token and a refresh token, successfully completing the entire OAuth flow.

 *literally me

 Woo!!
 After this long ride, we finally understand this application's entire OAuth process.
-Since we know the application does not have a rate limiting in the OTP endpoint; we can fully automate this process and exploit this loophole.
-Alright then, let's move on to the final section of this blog, exploitation.
+Since we know the application does not have a rate limiting in the OTP endpoint, we can fully automate this process and exploit this loophole.
+Let's move on to the final section of this blog, exploitation.

-We are finally going to write an exploit to automate this attack fully.
-I will write this entire thing in python, but you can use whichever language you prefer as long as you can get the PKCE correctly.
-Alternatively, you can also use the Burp Macros and then use Burp Intruder to get this done, but I wanted to go differently because I wanted a Burp dependency.
-Anyways let's dive into this.
+We are finally going to write an exploit to fully automate this attack.
+I will write this entire thing in Python, but you can use whichever language you prefer as long as you can get the PKCE correctly.
+Alternatively, you can also use the Burp Macros and then use Burp Intruder to do this, but I wanted to go differently because I wanted a Burp dependency.
+Anyway, let's dive into this.

 Let's look at the first part of the exploit.
-Here there is nothing much but declarations of the URLs we will use for the OAuth flow and stuff.
-The USER_INFO is the one I'll be using for testing with the access_token to dump the user information.
+Here, there are nothing much but declarations of the URLs we will use for the OAuth flow and stuff.
+I'll use the USER_INFO function for testing with the access_token to dump the user information.
 The function init_brute_force_process will run each time for each four-digit combination of OTP in the list.
 The req_otp function, as the name suggests, requests/sends an OTP to the user's phone.

-This sends the first request, which is the login challenge request, to the OAuth server.
+This sends the first request, the login challenge request, to the OAuth server.
 Most of the parameters passed are the same in the Burp Suite version.
-The cookie value has been kept static since I never needed to change it, and it still worked despite that.
+I kept the cookie value static because I never needed to change it, and it still worked.

-That's it.
-That's the magic.
-That's all we need to do for the subsequent requests too.
+That's it—that's the magic.
+That's all we need to do for subsequent requests, too.
 Also, remember that the cookie value has been fetched and sent to the next function.

 This is the consent challenge stage.
 It's the same as the login challenge stage, except the login_verifier value is substituted with what was received in the previous stage.
 We use the same methodology to pull the login_challenge code from the request and also the same for the cookie.

 The only exception here is the addition of an error check.
-This is used to figure out if the "Location" header contains any keyword name error, which at this point, we can restart with a new OTP value since the provided one was wrong.
+This check determines whether the "Location" header contains any keyword name errors.
+At this point, we can restart with a new OTP value since the provided one was wrong.

-This is the last stage, acquiring the access token from the authorization code we got from the previous step.
-This one is straightforward.
+This is the last stage, acquiring the access token from the authorization code we obtained in the previous step.
+It is straightforward.
 We take the code verifier value generated in the first step and send the request along with the authorization code.

 The result will be an access token.
-This step is optional, but to verify it properly, I used an endpoint in the application that displays user information using that access token.
+This step is optional, but to verify it properly, I used an application endpoint that displays user information using that access token.

 Finally, this is just the prep work for starting the entire script.
-A file named seq.txt is read, which contains a list of all possible four-digit OTP combinations and then iterates over them one by one and executes the init_brute_force_method, which starts the entire brute force process.
+A file named seq.txt is read, which contains a list of all possible four-digit OTP combinations.
+The script then iterates over the combinations one by one and executes the init_brute_force_method, which starts the entire brute-force process.

 That's the entire exploit.
 Let's run this and see if everything works as intended.

-And, of course, it does!!.
-You can see the script moving through each OTP and cracking the correct one easily.
+And, of course, it does!!
+The script moves easily through each OTP and cracks the correct one.

 Conclusion

 Well, that was it for the OAuth rate limiting exploitation.
-If you have made it this far reading this article, I appreciate the persistence and patience you have to make it to the end.
+If you have made it this far reading this article, I appreciate your persistence and patience to make it to the end.
 My articles are primarily long, and I really have a bad reputation at my workplace for publishing huge articles 😂.
 But I like to elaborate on things and explain them well.

 Well, I hope this blog helped you learn something new and interesting.
-So next time you encounter an OAuth server and a rate-limiting problem, you know how to exploit it.
+Then, the next time you encounter an OAuth server and a rate-limiting problem, you will know how to exploit it.

 https://datatracker.ietf.org/doc/html/rfc7636#page-17